Local 2-separators: The uniqueness statement of the local 2-separator theorem

-\begin{proof} As $G$ is $r$-locally 2-connected, by \autoref{local_is_very_local} there is a cycle $o$ included in $\expl(b_1,b_2)$ containing the vertices $b_1$ and $b_2$ of length at most $r$, and it traverses the local separator $\{b_1,b_2\}$.
-As $\{a_1,a_2\}$ does not cross $\{b_1,b_2\}$, one of the two subpaths of $o$ from $b_1$ to $b_2$ has no vertex $a_i$ as interior vertex.
-Pick such a path and call it $Q$.
 As $Q$ has both its endvertices on the same side of the cut $W$, it intersects that cut evenly.
-The edges of $Q$ form a path $Q'$ in the graph $G'$ from $b_1'$ to $b_2'$, which is also a path in $\expl(b_1',b_2')$. \end{proof}
+The edges of $Q$ form a path $Q'$ in the graph $G'$ from $b_1'$ to $b_2'$, which is also a path in $\expl(b_1',b_2')$ as shown above. \end{proof}

 Suppose for a contradiction that the contacts for the edges $e$ and $f$ are not separated by $\{b_1',b_2'\}$ in $G'$; that is, they are incident with vertices of the same component of the punctured explorer-neighbourhood $\expl(b_1',b_2')-b_1'-b_2'$.